 If you’ve been diagnosed with mesothelioma, you’re likely going through treatment.
 Or you may have lost a loved one to the disease.
 Either way, dealing with mesothelioma is a physically and emotionally taxing process and thinking about a personal injury claim may be the furthest thing from your mind.
 However, you may be entitled to compensation for the situation that caused you or your loved one’s illness.
 This money could go toward affording treatment and assisting in your financial security.

 You don’t have to fight this on your own.
-A Chicago mesothelioma lawyer from Krzak Rundio Law Group, LLC will stand by your side.
+A Chicago mesothelioma lawyer from Krzak Rundio Gorman, Injury Attorneys will stand by your side.
 We’ll help hold the right people accountable for their actions and get you the justice you deserve.

 What Is Mesothelioma and What Causes It?